PXL-Digital-Application-Samples/pxlcensor/README.md

 5. Anonymization filters are applied to detected face regions
 6. Download the processed image or view it in the gallery

+For detailed technical information, see the [Technical Specification](TECH_SPEC.md).

 <img src="assets/upload.png" alt="Upload Interface" width="600">

 ## Architecture